solvcon/solvcon/README.rst

 ==================

 :author: Yung-Yu Chen <yyc@seety.org>
-:copyright: c 2008-2009.
-All rights reserved.
+:copyright: (C) 2008-2010.

-Solvcon is a framework for solvers of PDE systems, developed by `Yung-Yu Chen
-<yyc@seety.org>`_.
-Please refer to the documentation resides in the
-``doc/source/`` directory for detail.
-See ``LICENSE.txt`` for terms of usage.
+SOLVCON is a multi-physics software framework for high-fidelity solutions of partial differential equations.
+Please refer to the documentation resides in the ``doc/source/`` directory for detail.

+SOLVCON is a free software, developed by `Yung-Yu Chen <yyc@solvcon.net>`_ and released in General Public License version 2.
+See ``COPYING`` for terms of usage.

 .. vim: set ft=rst ff=unix fenc=utf8: